danlee041988/somerset-window-cleaning-site/README.md

 3. Run dev server:
    npm run dev

+### Local Dev Troubleshooting

+- If you see “Cannot find module './682.js'” or “missing required error components”:
+  - Stop any running dev servers (kill Node on ports 3000/3001)
+  - Remove the build cache: `rm -rf .next`
+  - Start fresh: `npm run dev:3000` (or `npm run dev:clean`)

+- If port 3000 is blocked:
+  - `npm run dev -- -p 3001` and open http://localhost:3001

+- Fonts: We removed remote Google Fonts to avoid network dependency locally.
+We can switch to self‑hosted fonts later.

 ## Alternate Preview (No Dev Server)
 If localhost ports are blocked, build a static export and serve it on a different port: